sergeylukin/emmet.docpad/README.md

 - Run `docpad generate` to prepare dev version in `./out-dev`

-- Run `grunt` and production-ready version will be built into `./dist` directory. **Note**: this step utilizes `./out-dev` directory contents for some pre-processing stuff, so just make sure you run `docpad generate` or `docpad run` before you tend to use it in development environment next time
+- Run `grunt` and production-ready version will be built into `./dist` directory.

 How to develop